fenago/python-networking-sysadmins/scripting/lab_guides/Lab_5.md

 Now, we are going to learn about `os.path()`.
 It is used for path manipulations.
-In this section, we will look at some[]{#id326339892 .indexterm} of the functions that the `os` module offers for pathnames.
+In this section, we will look at some of the functions that the `os` module offers for pathnames.

 Start the `python3` console: